carlosfrias/apigee-edge-opdk/README.md

 # Apigee OPDK Roles

-This is a set of Ansible roles that are used to install, configure and manage Apigee OPDK instances.
+This repository contains a set of Ansible roles that are used to install, configure and manage Apigee OPDK instances.

+# Functionality Available
+The Apigee OPDK Roles enable you to manage the installation and configuration the OPDK.
 The following is a list of functionality provided by these roles:

- * Planet installation over multiple nodes
- * AIO profile installation
- * AIO profile with monitoring on 15.07.03
+ * Installation of an arbitrarily sized data center
- * Selectively rollback the installation of a component to assist in the correction of an issue
+ * Selective rollback of an installed component to assist in troubleshooting
- * Roles are idempotent for 15.07
+ * Roles are idempotent for 15.07 and tolerate being executed multiple times without damaging the installation
- * Response file is dynamically generated to the defined planet
+ * Silent installation file is dynamically generated to the defined planet and data center.
- * Installation cover Apigee Edge OPDK 15.07.03, 16.01 and 16.05
+ * Roles install Apigee Edge OPDK 15.07.03, 16.01 and 16.05 by simply specifying the desired version
  * Integrated AWS to manage the lifecycle of AMI instances

- * Additional work as needed during client engagement.
+ * Roles adjust to account for either CentOS 6 or greater; Oracle Linux 6 or greater and RHEL 6 or greater.
+ * Roles adjust to also account for whether they are executed in within the virtualized environments provisioned by AWS and Vagrant or a non-virtualized server.

-## Usage Samples
+# Usage Samples
-The sample-playbooks folder contains usage samples that can guide you to quick setup.
+The sample-playbooks folder contains usage samples that will guide you.
+The smaple-playbooks folders contains fully functional configurations.
+They typically require that you provide your own inventory file.
 Please consult this folder for starter files and configurations.

-## License and OPDK Binaries
+# OPDK License
 Please note that you must provide the OPDK binaries and your license file.

- **License:** The license file must be placed in the same folder where the playbook is located and must be named license.txt.
+The license file must be placed in the location specified by the
+ the playbook is located and must be named license.txt.

  **OPDK Binaries:** The opdk binaries must be placed in the same folder